 CIBJO Initiatives

 CIBJO, as an ECOSOC organisation under the United Nations, apart from following up very closely what is being produced in the scientific world in what concerns precious corals, is also exploring the possibility to cooperate with local projects for reef coral growth in hatcheries and re-plantation on-site, like is the case with Fiji where future actions are being considered.
 In spite of the fact that there are no precious corals in Fiji, participating in such initiatives will send a message on how important is preserving the marine environment in line with the UN Charter.
 CIBJO has also recently decided to cooperate with a carbon consultancy firm, Carbon-Expert, to invite all its members of the Coral industry to reduce carbon emissions via the measurement of their carbon impact and the change of business practices to reduce it considerably.
-This has to do with the global concern on climate change in general, but also in ocean acidification in particular that is thought to have an effect on carbonate based biodiversity.
+This has to do with the global concern on climate change in general, but also in ocean acidification in particular that is thought to have an effect on carbonate based biodiversity, including corals, pearls, mother-of-pearl and shell.

 It is generally recognised that much more knowledge and research has to be done by the Academia in the study of precious corals.
 Even in the gemmological literature there are very few papers on this subject and fostering contacts with the scientific community are needed to augment the quantity and quality of the information that may help the industry discuss the future of the industry and implement adequate measures to better defend its interests in harmony with the current sustainability concerns.